 Are there specialized financial resources for business startups owned by a minority?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Yes, you may qualify for some financial help, but be very careful about this.
+Opinions expressed by Entrepreneur contributors are their own.Yes, you may qualify for some financial help, but be very careful about this.
 There are a lot more vendors of services to help you find and apply for grants than there are grants.

 Start your search with the official agencies.
 You know them better than I do because you're already working with them.
 Talk to the people involved with providing financing for families and children with disabilities.
 Do they know of any grants, any special funding?
 Then talk to whoever else helps these people with special needs, whether it's school district or county government or whatever.

 Always, as you make these calls, brace yourself for the person you're talking to not to know, not to have a good answer.
 As soon as it comes to that, always ask that person who else might know.
 Never end a phone call without asking who else might know.